AlessandroRomanelli/drivers-scout/README.md

 - Daily scheduled fetch at configurable time and timezone.
 - OAuth password_limited login with refresh handling.
 - CSV snapshots stored on disk by date instead of a database.
-- REST endpoints for latest snapshot, history, deltas, and top growers.
+- REST endpoints for latest snapshot, deltas, and top growers.
 - One-off fetch CLI.

 ## Setup